 One of his ships, the May Belle, was seized by the United States in the Fur Seal Arbitration between Great Britain and the United States.
-The conflict was about which nation owned the waters off the coast of Alaska, and then had rights to hunts seals there.
+The conflict was about which nation owned the waters off the coast of Alaska, and then had rights to hunt seals there.
 The lawsuit was decided in Paris before an international court consisting of leaders of numerous countries including the King of Prussia.
 While the lengthy arbitration was being decided, the seized ships rotted away on the coast of Alaska.

 Bibliography (informal) with notes

 Anderson, Eric & Alyne, Genealogy of Martha Ellen Tupper; The First Caucasian girl born in Petaluma and descendants, 1620-1995, Dillon Beach, 1995.
-Contains: genealogical information for many generations of the Douglass.
+Contains genealogical information for many generations of the Douglass.
 Includes stories and photos.

-Argus Courier newspaper.
+Argus-Courier newspaper.
 Petaluma, CA. Several issues in the past century have histories and biographies of families from Petaluma, especially the Douglass families.
 Need exact references.

 Barman, Jean.
-Maria Mahoi of the Islands, New Star Books, 2004 Contains: Captain Abel Douglass and descendants from British Columbia.
+Maria Mahoi of the Islands, New Star Books, 2004 Contains Captain Abel Douglass and descendants from British Columbia.
 Photos and genealogy, some references and genealogy attributed to David Lewis.

 Barman, Jean, Whatever Happened to the Kanakas?
 “They’re alive and well in British Columbia”.
 In The Beaver (journal), December 1997/January 1998, Vol. 77:6.
-Contains: Maria Mahoi, Abel Douglass and family.
+Contains Maria Mahoi, Abel Douglass and family.

 D’Armond, R.N. & John Lyman, The Sailing Fleet, San Francisco Chronicle, September 7, 1957 – February 25, 1958.
-Contains: additional information about several of Captain Abel Douglass’s and James Dawson’s (partners) schooners.
+Contains additional information about several of Captain Abel Douglass’s and James Dawson’s (partners) schooners.

 Hamilton, Bea, Salt Spring Island, Vancouver, 1969.
-Contains: Maria Mahoi, Abel Douglass and family, photos, contextual information.
+Contains Maria Mahoi, Abel Douglass and family, photos, contextual information.

 Jordan, David Starr, The Fur Seals and Fur-Seal Islands of the North Pacific Ocean: Part 1, Part 3, GPO 1898.
-Contains: information about Abel Douglass and his sealing schooner, and his involvement in an international sealing conflict between Canada and the United States.
+Contains information about Abel Douglass and his sealing schooner, and his involvement in an international sealing conflict between Canada and the United States.

 Kahn, Charles, Salt Spring, the Story of an Island, Harbor, 1998.
-Contains: Maria Mahoi and Family, photos.
+Contains Maria Mahoi and Family, photos.

 Tom Koppel (1995-03).
 Kanaka: The Untold Story of Hawaiian Pioneers in British Columbia and the Pacific Northwest.
 Whitecap Books.
 ISBN 1-55110-295-1.
-Check date values in: |date= (help) Contains: Abel Douglass, Maria Mahoi and family.
+Contains: Abel Douglass, Maria Mahoi and family.

-Munro-Fraser, J. P. Alley, Bowen and Company, History of Sonoma County: Including its geology, topography, mountains, valleys and streams.
+Munro-Fraser, J. P. Alley, Bowen and Company, History of Sonoma County: Including its geology, topography, mountains, valleys, and streams.
 Salem, Mass. : Higginson Book Co.
-Contains: information of prominent citizens, Robert Douglass, Evans, American Hotel.
+Contains information of prominent citizens, Robert Douglass, Evans, American Hotel.
 Some stories and photos.

 Murray, Peter, The Vagabond Fleet: A Chronicle of the North Pacific Sealing Schooner Trade, Sono Nis Press, 1988.
-Contains: information about Abel Douglass and his sealing schooner, and his involvement in an international sealing conflict between Canada and the United States.
+Contains information about Abel Douglass and his sealing schooner, and his involvement in an international sealing conflict between Canada and the United States.

 National Archives Project Division of Community Service Programs Work Projects Administration, Ship Registers and Enrollments of Machias Maine 1780-1930, Part 2, 1942.
-Contains: original ship ownership registry for the California Packet.
+Contains original ship ownership registry for the California Packet.

 Rinehart, Katherine J., Petaluma A History in Architecture, Images of America, Arcadia Publishing, 2005.
 Misses details about family history in architectural planning in Petaluma, and information about the first Petaluma Hotel, the American Hotel built by Robert Douglass and family.

 Rowe, William Hutchinson, The Maritime History of Maine: Three Centuries of Shipbuilding & Seafaring, Norton, 1948.
-Contains: story of California Packet.
+Contains story of California Packet.

 Schmitt, F. P., C. de Jong, and F. H. Winter.
 1980.
 Thomas Welcome Roys: America’s Pioneer of Modern Whaling.
 University Press of Virginia.
 Chapter 12, “One Last Try,” p.
 168-179.
 Roys was the whaler who invented the exploding-Rocket propelled whaling spear, he experimented in the Straits of Georgia in competition with Dawson and Douglass company.
 Roys was never able to match the take of the competition and eventually moved elsewhere.
-Book contains significant info on the Dawson and Douglass company.
+The book contains significant info on the Dawson and Douglass company.

 Selwyn, Alfred R.C., Geological Survey of Canada, Report of Progress for 1874-75, 1876.
-Contains: biographical account of the Canadian geological survey and how they hired Abel Douglass and his ship to ferry them around the coast of British Columbia.
+Contains biographical account of the Canadian geological survey and how they hired Abel Douglass and his ship to ferry them around the coast of British Columbia.

 Simpson, Dorothy, The Maine Islands in Story and Legend, Lippincott Company, 1960.
-Contains: Douglass and rich families.
+Contains Douglass and rich families.

 Toynbee, Richard Mouat, Snapshots of early Salt Spring and other favoured islands, Mouat’s Trading, 1978.
-Contains: photos of the island.
+Contains photos of the island.

-Throckmorton, Arthur L., The Role of the Merchant on the Oregon Frontier: The Early Business Career of Henry W. Corbett, 1851-1869, The Journal of Economic History, Vol. 16, No. 4 (Dec., 1956), pp. 539-550 Contains information about the California Packet.
+Throckmorton, Arthur L., The Role of the Merchant on the Oregon Frontier: The Early Business Career of Henry W. Corbett, 1851-1869, The Journal of Economic History, Vol. 16, No. 4 (Dec.
+1956), pp. 539-550 Contains information about the California Packet.

 Wasson, George S., Sailing Days on the Penobscot, Marine Research Society, 1932.
-Contains: information on the thorofare and story of building the California packet.
+Contains information on the thorofare and story of building the California packet.

 Watts, Edith Spofford, Deer Island, Maine, From Pre-History to the Present, 1997.
-Contains: Douglass and Rich histories.
+Contains Douglass and Rich histories.

 Webb, R. L. 1988.
 On the Northwest: Commercial Whaling in the Pacific Northwest 1790-1967.
 University of British Columbia Press.
 Chapter 4, “Glancing Blows,” p.
 115-141. (have not seen this yet)

 White, Howard, ed., B.C.
 Whaling: The White Men, Raincoast Chronicles First Five, Harbour Publishing 1976.
-Contains: information on whaling and the contribution of Douglass and Dawson’s company.
+Contains information on whaling and the contribution of Douglass and Dawson’s company.